Heat-related illnesses in dogs and cats: How to protect your pet in summer

 Severe symptoms such as vomiting, diarrhea or unconsciousness occur.

-If you are unsure, do not hesitate to seek veterinary help.
-Early intervention can save your pet's health and enable him to recover quickly.
+Don't be afraid to seek veterinary help if you have any concerns.
+Early intervention can save your pet's health and enable a speedy recovery.

 Preventive measures against heat-related illnesses

 1. Enough water: Your pet should have access to fresh water at all times.
-There are portable water bowls and drinking bottles that are particularly useful when you are out and about.
+Portable water bowls and drinking bottles are available for on-the-go use, which are especially useful on excursions.

-2. Shade and resting places: Make sure your pet always has a cool and shady place to rest.
+2. Shade and resting places: Make sure your pet always has a cool, shady place to rest.
 This is especially true during outdoor activities.

-3. Avoid the midday heat: Walks and outdoor activities should be moved to the early morning or late evening hours when temperatures are more pleasant.
+3. Avoid the midday heat: Walks and outdoor activities should be postponed until early morning or late evening when temperatures are more pleasant.

-4. No car: Never leave your pet in the car, even for a short time.
-Temperatures in the car can quickly rise to dangerous levels and life-threatening heat buildup can occur.
+4. No car: Never leave your pet in a car, even for a short time.
+Temperatures inside can quickly rise dangerously, and life-threatening heat buildup can occur.

 Conclusion: Safety on hot days for dogs and cats

-In summer, it is important to recognize the signs of heat-related illnesses in dogs and cats early and to take preventative measures.
-Make sure your pet always has plenty of water, is protected from excessive sun exposure and does not stay on hot surfaces.
-If an emergency does occur despite all precautions, act quickly and seek veterinary help.
+In summer, it's important to recognize the signs of heat-related illness in dogs and cats early and take preventative measures.
+Make sure your pet always has plenty of water, is protected from excessive sun exposure, and stays away from hot surfaces.
+If an emergency occurs despite all precautions, act quickly and seek veterinary attention.

 With these tips, you can ensure that your four-legged friend can enjoy the summer healthily and carefree – and that you can experience the warm season in a relaxed manner with your best friend by your side.